“The true character of a society is revealed in how it treats its children”

 Panel members, appointed by the Governor or the New York State Legislature, are volunteers with a breadth of experience and knowledge in child welfare practice, policy, law, social work, education, and technology, among other areas.

 For more than two centuries, advocates in New York State have fought for the health of families and the safety of children.
-That collective voice has shifted perspectives over the years, and often not been unanimous.
-At this moment in time, it is a strong voice unified with two messages:
+That collective voice has shifted perspectives over the years and has not always been unanimous.
+At this moment, it is a strong, unified voice with two key messages:

 -